 While underground laboratories offer unique opportunities to access the rock masses in situ, unwanted effects are incurred.
-The excavation inevitably perturbs the surroundings, altering the pristine rock masses and physical conditions (i.e., stress changes in the near-field, pore pressure depletion, temperature perturbations) (Perras and Diederichs, 2016)(Siren et al., 2015)(Tsang et al., 2005).
-Thus, the boundary conditions have to be understood and incorporated in the analysis.
-Acknowledging such challenges, in situ experiments in underground laboratories remain indispensable.
-The efforts to approach representative in situ conditions are still limited by the available rock mass scale, complexity and the burial depth.
+The excavation inevitably perturbs the surroundings, altering the pristine rock masses and physical conditions (i.e., stress changes in the near field, pore pressure depletion, temperature perturbations) (Perras and Diederichs, 2016; Siren et al., 2015; Tsang et al., 2005).
+Thus, the boundary conditions have to be understood and incorporated into the analysis.
+In the face such challenges, in situ experiments in underground laboratories remain indispensable.
+The efforts to approach representative in situ conditions are still limited by the available rock mass scale, complexity and burial depth.

-A handful of in situ field experiments have been conducted in recent years (Fu et al., 2021)(Hertrich et al., 2021)(Ingraham, 2021)(Krietsch et al., 2020)(Ma, 2021)(Schoenball et al., 2020), which have significantly advanced our understanding of the hydro-seismo-mechanical processes at decameter scales; however, to what extent such experiments are representative of the realistic in situ heterogeneous rock mass remains an open question.
-As an effort to step up the scale towards hectometer rock masses (Gischig et al., 2020), the Bedretto Underground Laboratory for Geosciences and Geoenergies ('Bedretto Lab' hereafter) was established by ETH Zürich in 2018.
-The existing Bedretto Tunnel (Ticino, Switzerland) has been transformed into a new underground research facility, the Bedretto Lab.
+A handful of in situ field experiments have been conducted in recent years (Fu et al., 2021; Hertrich et al., 2021; Ingraham, 2021; Krietsch et al., 2020; Ma, 2021; Schoenball et al., 2020), which have significantly advanced our understanding of the hydro-seismo-mechanical processes at decameter scales; however, the extent to which such experiments are representative of the realistic in situ heterogeneous rock mass remains an open question.
+As part of an effort to step up the scale towards hectometer rock masses (Gischig et al., 2020), the Bedretto Underground Laboratory for Geosciences and Geoenergies ("BedrettoLab" hereafter) was established by ETH Zürich in 2018.
+The existing Bedretto Tunnel (Ticino, Switzerland) has been transformed into a new underground research facility, the BedrettoLab.
 Various scales of experiments will be hosted here, which are pertinent to the complex geoscience and engineering issues outlined earlier.
-In this paper, we formally introduce the Bedretto Lab, its general setting and current status.
+In this paper, we formally introduce the BedrettoLab, its general setting and current status.
 The results of a first suite of multi-disciplinary characterizations are outlined, focusing on identifying a representative rock volume.
-Combining the characterization efforts to date, we evaluate the suitability of the Bedretto Lab rock volume as a test-bed to host upcoming experiments, and offer an outlook on the challenges and opportunities to advance the understanding of hydro-seismo-mechanical processes taking place in fractured crystalline rock masses.
+Combining the characterization efforts to date, we evaluate the suitability of the BedrettoLab rock volume as a test-bed to host upcoming experiments and offer an outlook on the challenges and opportunities to advance the understanding of hydro-seismomechanical processes taking place in fractured crystalline rock masses.